vuepress/core/docs/guide/page.md

    └─ README.md
 ```

-Take the `docs` directory as your [sourceDir](../reference/cli.md), e.g. your are running `vuepress dev docs` command.
+Take the `docs` directory as your [sourceDir](../reference/cli.md), e.g. you are running `vuepress dev docs` command.
 Then the route paths of your markdown files would be:

 |   Relative Path    |      Route Path      |
 |--------------------|----------------------|